panzerdp/dmitripavlutin.com/posts/165-vue-next-tick/index.md

 Their single `callback` argument is invoked right after DOM update: and you are guaranteed to get the latest DOM in sync with the component's data.

-Alternatively, if you don't supply the callback argument to `nextTick()`: then the functions would return a promise that's being resolved when DOM is updated.
+Alternatively, if you don't pass the callback argument to `nextTick()`: the functions will return a promise that'll be resolved when DOM is updated.

-I recommend using `nextTick()` with `async/await` syntax thanks to better readability.
+I recommend using `nextTick()` with `async/await` syntax for better readability.